MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 The **Getting started** worksheet in Telemetry Dashboard provides a link to download SQL Server 2012 Express.
 If you don't have SQL Server already installed, follow the steps in [To download and install SQL Server 2012 Express](deploy-telemetry-dashboard.md#installsql).
 Be sure to review the following guidelines before you install SQL Server 2012 Express.

 - Ensure that the computer meets the hardware and software requirements for SQL Server 2012.
 This is especially important if you are planning an all-in-one configuration for testing because SQL Server has additional requirements, such as installing Windows service packs that aren't required for Telemetry Dashboard.
-These requirements are described in [Hardware and Software Requirements for Installing SQL Server 2012](http://go.microsoft.com/fwlink/p/?LinkID=129377&amp;clcid=0x409).
+These requirements are described in [Hardware and Software Requirements for Installing SQL Server 2012](http://go.microsoft.com/fwlink/p/?LinkID=129377).

 - For local installations, you must run Setup as an administrator.
 If you install SQL Server from a remote shared folder, you must use a domain account that has read and execute permissions on the remote shared folder.
-For more information, see [Install SQL Server 2012 from the Installation Wizard (Setup)](http://go.microsoft.com/fwlink/p/?LinkID=254657&amp;clcid=0x409).
+For more information, see [Install SQL Server 2012 from the Installation Wizard (Setup)](http://go.microsoft.com/fwlink/p/?LinkID=254657).

+<a name="installsql"> </a>

 ### To download and install SQL Server 2012 Express

 1. In Telemetry Dashboard, on the **Getting started** worksheet, under **1.
 Set up prerequisites**, choose the link to download and install SQL Server 2012 Express with Tools.
 Choose the 32-bit or 64-bit edition, as appropriate.
 Or use this link: [Microsoft SQL Server 2012 Express](https://go.microsoft.com/fwlink/p/?LinkId=246610).

 2. The setup process for SQL Server 2012 Express takes a while to download and extract files.
 Accept the various prompts and wait for the first page of SQL Server 2012 Express, which is named the **SQL Server Installation Center**, to appear after extraction is completed.
 Then, follow these steps:

  1. In the SQL Server Installation Center, choose **New SQL Server stand-alone installation or add features to an existing installation**.

  2. In the SQL Server 2012 wizard, read the license terms, accept them, and then choose **Next**.

  3. On the **Feature Selection** page, accept the default settings.
 Choose **Next**.

  4. On the **Instance Configuration** page, create a named instance (for example, use the name "teledash").
 Choose **Next**.

  5. On the **Server Configuration** page, accept default service accounts.
 Choose **Next**.

  6. On the **Database Engine Configuration** page, accept the default authentication mode (Windows authentication mode).
 Your user account is displayed as a SQL Server administrator.
 (Warning: Don't use Mixed Mode because Telemetry Dashboard doesn't support SQL Server authentication.)
 Choose **Next**.

  7. On the **Error Reporting** page, select the check box if you want to send error reports to Microsoft.
 Otherwise, just choose **Next**.

  8. Wait for the installation process to finish, and then exit the wizard and the SQL Server Installation Center.

-### Telemetry Processor
 <a name="processor"> </a>

+## Telemetry Processor

 The telemetry processor runs on one or more computers and collects inventory, usage, and telemetric data from the telemetry shared folder and imports the data to the telemetry database.
 The telemetry processor is installed as a Windows service named "Telemetry Processor."

 The telemetry processor generates error logs in a file that is named dperrorlog.txt.
 It is located in a hidden folder at %systemroot%\ServiceProfiles\NetworkService\AppData\Local\Temp.